yceruto/solid-php/README.md

  * A new storage could be added to support Redis, MongoDB or any other NoSQL database.
  * A new format could be added to support XML and TXT.

+Note: Create a new branch from master and send your solution in a new PR here, so we can discuss it between us.

 ## Task 2

 Refactor splitting the code into 4 layers, Presentation, Application, Domain, and Infrastructure.